mike99mac/minimy-mike99mac/gcode/README.md

 Starting from the top of the main panel working down, cut the 4 machined panels:
 - Top - 11.5"
 - Bottom and center divider - both 6.5"
-- Back - 7.46"
+- Back - 7.46" (ideally that will be exactly what you are left with)

-Cut the sliding panels, noting the mark to align the boards so the grain is continuous.
+- Cut the sliding panels, noting the mark to align the boards so the grain is continuous.
   - Back slider - 4.04" - The two "2" marks should be cut in half.
   - Top slider - 6.18"

-Cut the two enclosure dividers 6.25" x 6.75" (**TODO:** verify these numbers)
+- Cut the two enclosure dividers 6.25" x 6.75" (**TODO:** verify these numbers)

+- Cut the two sides 6.005" x 11.875".

-You should now have:
+You should now have 10 pieces of plywood:
 - 4 milled panels to be glued together
 - 2 panels that will be sliding covers
-- 2 interior enclosure dividers
+- 2 enclosure dividers
+- 2 sides

 ### Drill holes on face
 The second CNC job on the main panel prepared 10 holes to be drilled from the front, for the amp, buttons and jacks, as well as two cavities for the amplifier and the 3 buttons to go in.

 Baltic birch plywood is subject to tearout.
 To avoid that as much as possible, perform the following steps:
 - Put masking tape on the front covering all 10 holes.
 - Drill 10 pilot holes from the back with a 1/16" bit.
 - Drill holes in the front with sharp Forstner bits: